 05/13/2017 | What's the Difference Between Bees and Wasps?

-Wasps and bees both belong to the same order, Hymenoptera, and suborder, Apocrita, but they’re actually different insect groups.
-If you’re able to tell the difference between a bee and a wasp, you can learn how to prevent either insect from becoming a pest in your building.
+Wasps and bees both belong to the same order, Hymenoptera, and suborder, Apocrita.
+However, they belong to different insect groups.
+If you’re trying to prevent one of these pests from getting inside your building, it’s important to know the difference.
 Here are some of the important differences between bees and wasps.

-Bumblebees and wasps don’t have barbs, so they can sting repeatedly.
-Like honeybees, bumblebees only sting defensively.
-Wasps, however, use their stingers to hunt.
-The venom wasp’s inject into stung prey act as a paralytic to small insects.
-It feels painful to humans, but isn’t dangerous unless you’re allergic to it.
-Wasps sting to defend their hunting and mating territory and sting humans more frequently than bees.
+Wasps inject venom into stung prey which acts as a paralytic to small insects.
+It feels painful to humans but isn’t dangerous unless you’re allergic.
+Wasps sting to defend their hunting and mating territory, which leads them to sting humans more frequently than bees.